-This program is a great fit if you're looking to enter the Occupational Health and Safety profession, are already working in occupational health and safety and want to expand your career opportunities, or are considering or preparing to write the Canadian Registered Safety Professional (CRSP) exam and are looking to expand your knowledge.
+This program is a great fit if you're looking to enter the Occupational Health and Safety profession, are already working in occupational health and safety and want to expand your career opportunities, considering or preparing to write the Canadian Registered Safety Professional (CRSP) exam or Canadian Registered Safety Technician (CRST) exam or are looking to expand your knowledge.

 Explore the career possibilities of Saskatchewan Polytechnic's Occupational Health and Safety certificate program.
 Our graduates work in a wide variety of industries, advising employers on occupational health and safety issues.

 The program provides knowledge relevant to all workplaces in: